Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Wearable

 Determines where the item can be worn.
 If any non-hand slot is chosen, the max stack size is set to 1.
-Experimental toggles required: Holiday Creator Features.

 Type: Object